-Accessible Iowa Divorce Attorneys That Pursue Your Goals
+Accessible Iowa Divorce Lawyers That Pursue Your Goals

-Divorce can be emotionally and financially devastating for you, for your spouse, and especially for your children.
-At Hope Law Firm, our family law attorneys can guide you through the legal process as smoothly as possible.
-We put you and your children's interests first, look for the most amicable solution possible, and do everything we can to minimize your family's stress.
-However, if an amicable settlement proves impossible, our trial attorneys are prepared to fight for you and your children in court all the way to verdict.
+Divorce can be emotionally and financially devastating for you, your spouse, and especially for your children.
+Our Des Moines divorce attorneys can guide you through the legal process as smoothly as possible.
+Our lawyers put you and your children's interests first, look for the most amicable solution possible and do everything we can to minimize your family's stress.
+However, if a peaceful settlement proves impossible, our trial attorneys are prepared to fight for you and your children in court to verdict.

-Complete Services From Engaged & Determined Des Moines Divorce Attorneys
+Complete Divorce Services from Engaged & Determined Attorneys

 Whether we pursue mediation to achieve an uncontested divorce or litigate contentious issues to uphold your parental and property rights, you can be confident that you're receiving quality representation for all your divorce concerns.

-- Equitable distribution of property — The court is charged with identifying marital assets and debts and dividing them in a manner that is fair.
+- Equitable distribution of property — The court is charged with identifying marital assets and debts and equitably dividing them.
 As your advocates, we assert your rights to retain your separate property and receive the share of marital assets to which you're entitled.

 - Alimony — Spousal support is not automatic.
 The court considers many factors when deciding whether alimony is called for and in what amount.
 Our attorneys work diligently to persuade the court to weigh factors that favor your future financial security.

 Your divorce does not have to be an agonizing process.
-With concerned legal counsel, you can look forward with confidence and hope.
+With compassionate legal counsel, you can look forward with confidence and hope.

 Am I Eligible to File for Divorce in Iowa?